← Back to Blog

 A senior man puts his arm around a senior woman as they begin to downsize to a senior apartment

-2,300-square-foot house, considered the average-sized house in the U.S. today, you may have no earthly idea how to downsize into a studio apartment — which can be around 500 square feet.But with some planning and thoughtful decision-making, it can certainly be done.
-And if you’re planning to downsize to a studio because you’re moving into a senior living community, the payoff for downsizing can be remarkably rewarding.
+How big does your house need to be?
+Today, a 2,300-square-foot house is considered average-sized in the U.S., so you may have no earthly idea how to downsize into a studio apartment – which can be around 500 square feet.
+However, with some planning and thoughtful decision-making, it can certainly be done.
+If you’re planning to downsize to a studio because you’re moving into a senior living community, the payoff for downsizing can be remarkably rewarding.
+In fact, the size of your residence determines the size of your entrance fee and monthly fee.

 How to downsize into a studio, step by step

-1. Start right now.
+Start right now.
 Seriously, if you’ve made the decision to move, or are thinking of a move one day soon, start downsizing now.

-2. Go room by room, starting with the smallest first.
+Go room by room, starting with the smallest first.
 It’s a lot to bite off if you start with the garage or basement.
 And the attic can be the place where all the family treasures languish under dust (like your kids’ old toys, photo albums, Christmas ornaments, your mom’s sewing machine).
 The attic can be a trap of memories, so don’t get lost up there.
-Instead, start with a closet, a kitchen pantry, a book nook.
+Instead, start with a closet, a kitchen pantry, or a book nook.
 Go through everything using the technique in our next step.

-3. Be ruthless.
+Be ruthless.
 Make three piles: Keep, Discard, Donate.
 Do not make a Maybe pile!
-If you don’t love it — if it doesn’t absolutely give you joy — discard or donate, and don’t look back.
+If you don’t love it – if it doesn’t absolutely give you joy – discard or donate, and don’t look back.
 Do this for every single room in your house.
 This isn’t just a good rule of thumb if you’re wondering how to downsize into a studio: This also works with annual spring cleaning.

-4. If it’s paper, digitize it.
+If it’s paper, digitize it.
 Greeting cards, grandkids’ artwork and letters, tax returns, photos and newspaper clippings take up a lot of space.
-You need to keep important papers like birth certificates, passports and wills — and those should be someplace safe, like a safety deposit box.
+You need to keep important papers like birth certificates, passports and wills – and those should be someplace safe, like a safety deposit box.
 But for all the other memorabilia, scan it, then throw it away.

-8. Measure your footprint and your furniture.
+Measure your footprint and your furniture.
 Make a replica floor plan of your new studio by using masking tape on the floor in your existing house.
 If your new living room is one-third the size of your existing living room, measure the furniture you plan to take with you and use masking tape to represent that in your new floor plan.
 For furniture that simply won’t fit, sell or donate it.
 (If you’re waffling, revisit step #3.)

-9. Gift the meaningful items.
+Gift the meaningful items.
 China cabinets, hope chests, fishing tackle boxes.
 You don’t have to apply step #3 to everything.
 If a family member would enjoy having a special item, give it to them now.
 And try not to take it personally if they don’t want the tea service.
 Your treasure isn’t always someone else’s taste.

 Now that you’ve begun your downsizing in earnest, you might be thinking of how you’ll decorate your studio apartment to match your personal style.
 We’ve got some helpful suggestions for that, too.
 Choose household items, like a sleeper sofa in the living room, that do double duty.
-And making a trunk into a coffee table is a great way to store blankets, pillows or books.
+Plus, making a trunk into a coffee table is a great way to store blankets, pillows or books.